Top 25 best console and PC conversions for iPhone and iPad (iOS)

 Slay the Spire

 Despite being an imperfect port, Slay The Spire remains the king of card battlers and an endlessly replayable roguelite masterpiece.
 This beautiful iOS console port is full of strategy and tactics every step of the way, but we've shared more on that in our Slay the Spire review.
+We have also created a tier list for Slay the Spire cards that you can (and should) pick and the ones that you should avoid.

 This game basically takes everything that requires strategy and deck building and mashes it into a battler where you have to decide your own fate.
 One could say, it's got both brains and beauty!Download Slay the Spire